JonasKorte/Flow/README.md

 # Flow
-Flow is the virtual stream dack for music production.
+Flow is the virtual stream deck for music production.